salbalkus/CausalTables.jl/paper/paper.md

 An SCM defines causal structure by envisaging a data-generating process as random draws from a sequence of non-parametric structural equations, with each draw depending on the draws preceding it.
-An example is the
-following:
+For example:

 `\begin{align*}
 W &\sim Beta(2, 4) \\